Associate Professor Karien Dekker

 Participation in research groups and projects

-She has supervised 4 Higher Degree by Research (HDR) students to completion, and has been involved in the supervision of many other students.
+She has supervised 5 Higher Degree by Research (HDR) students to completion and currently supervises several PhD projects.

 PhD Urban Geography, Utrecht University, the Netherlands, 2006

 Doctoraal (equivalent to Masters) Geography of Developing Countries, Utrecht University, the Netherlands, 1996

 Previously project manager for the City of Utrecht (local government) and Wonen & Milieu (consultancy).

 Worked at Utrecht University as an assistant professor and lecturer.

 - Dekker, K.,Mikola, M.,Colic-Peisker, V. (2021).
 Media Coverage of Two Violent Events with Muslim Perpetrators in Australia and the Netherlands In: Journal of Muslim Minority Affairs, 41, 1 - 16

 - Dekker, K.,Mullan, K. (2021).
 Cohesive Diverse Suburbs in Australia: A Case Study of Policy Processes and Social Media in Footscray In: Urban Policy and Research, 39, 334 - 350